AbdurRab07/Employee-Attrition-Analysis-and-Prediction/README.md

 - Split the dataset into training and testing sets to evaluate model performance.
 - Built multiple machine learning models such as:
   - Logistic Regression
-  - Decision Tree Classifier
   - Random Forest Classifier
-  - Gradient Boosting Classifier
   - Support Vector Machines (SVM)
-- Tuned hyperparameters for each model using GridSearchCV to find the optimal settings for performance.
+- Tuned hyperparameters for best model using GridSearchCV to find the optimal settings for performance and final best performing model.

 ### 5. Model Evaluation